We've been notified about this issue and we'll take a look at it shortly.

 These numbers are a reference point for the forms, making it easier when contacting the Help Desk.

-There will be a transitional period as licensees move from paper forms to online forms, and so, paper copies will be phased out in the near future.
+The general expectation is that all returns and notifications available online should be submitted using the Portal.
 We publish a list of available forms and a link to this can also be found on the portal home page.

 As well as being able to make returns, several notifications that would previously have been sent to the Commission by post/email, are now available to be made through the Portal.
 These can be accessed through the “make a notification to the Commission” link on the home page.